 And there was no way his daughter, Jeannette, was letting Santa out in the sleigh that night.
 Jumping jingle bells, if Santa could do it, so could she.
 Sure, the reindeer are tricky and none too fond of their work.
 But Jeannette was a Claus and it was Christmas.
 This was kind of her thing.

 But when the sleigh is still more than half full of presents, the reindeer decide to jump ship and Jeannette is stranded with a big sleigh and no one to pull it.
-Unless a few stray cats and dogs can help Jeannette to turn a really bad Christmas Eve into a really successful one without the help of those pesky reindeer in Jeannette Claus Saves Christmas (October 2010) by Douglas Rees and Olivier Latyk.
+Unless a few stray cats and dogs can help Jeannette to turn a really bad Christmas Eve into a really successful one without the help of those pesky reindeer in Jeannette Claus Saves Christmas (October 2010) by Douglas Rees, illustrated by Olivier Latyk.